-Please consider applying early.
+We encourage all applicants to submit their materials early.
 It is not uncommon for transcripts to take six to eight weeks, and sometimes longer, to be sent out.
-Often in the summer it is difficult to get letters of recommendation, as many college faculty travel during the summer break.
+Often in the summer it is difficult to get letters of recommendation, as many college faculty are traveling on their break.
 It is in your best interests to obtain these materials as early as possible.
-However, we do not consider early applications for early admission; your completed application will be considered at the same time as all other applications.

 Incoming Stonecoast students may transfer one semester's work from another graduate creative writing program into the Stonecoast MFA program, with the approval of the Director.
-One semester of graduate work in literature may apply towards the third semester, with the approval of the Director.
 Students interested in transferring credit should mention this fact in their application and should include relevant transcripts.

 For admission, please submit the following to: